-Challenges in today’s business environment often involve dealing with change.
-What isn’t widely known is that only about 33 percent of change initiatives are successful.
-This series of articles lays out the vital points of successful change implementation — points that I can vouch for after nearly 30 years of advising organizations of all sizes.
+We are in the midst of a series of posts laying out the vital points of successful change implementation — points that I can vouch for after more than 30 years of advising organizations of all sizes.
 This fifth article in the series is about the need to make sure everybody benefits from your change.

 Real Process Improvement is Extremely Valuable